hotosm/OpenAerialMap/backend/global-mosaic/README.md

 On a 24hr schedule:

-- Generates global mosaic tiles at zoom levels 1-9 from TiTiler.
-- Save and package as PMTiles.
-- Make the PMTiles accessible via S3.
+- Generates global mosaic in PMTiles format, serving via S3.
-- Serve TMS via lightweight Martin server, for clients that don't support PMTiles.
+- Also server TMS via a lightweight Martin server, for clients that don't support PMTiles.

 ## Getting Started